frzrbox/generate-custom-properties/README.md

 # Generate Custom Properties

-A cli for generating CSS Custom Properties from a JSON file
+A utility for generating CSS Custom Properties from a JSON file

 ## Get Started